Skip to main content

 Customer Support

-Check how qualitative is your vendor’s customer support.
-Explore all possible ways to ensure all your queries can get addressed every time.
-Ask them if they have chat support or a specific mailbox to report issues or seek clarifications whenever required.
+Check how qualitative your vendor’s customer support is.
+Explore all possible ways to ensure all your queries can be addressed every time.
+Ask if they have chat support or a specific mailbox to report issues or seek clarifications whenever required.
 Please take a quick look at FAQs about their service offerings.
 Ensuring the reliability of a cloud vendor is key to ensuring the security of your cloud environment.

 3) Ease of Access